rvaiya/warpd/man.md

 ## Wayland

 Wayland's architecture does not allow clients to globally bind hotkeys.
-In order to run warpd, one of the oneshot flags must be used.
+In order to run warpd, one of the mode flags must be used.
 These can be bound to the corresponding hotkeys in your compositor.

 E.G